Affirmative Action's Cumulative Fractional Assignments: Introduction

-\paragraph{The Legislative.} The protests compelled the government to file a petition in the Supreme Court against the Allahabad High Court verdict. ``How can the post of professor of Anatomy be compared with the professor of Geography?
-Are you clubbing oranges with apples?'' questioned the Supreme Court rejecting the appeal and terming the Allahabad high court judgment as ``logical''.\footnote{Last accessed on 12 June 2021 at \url{https://main.sci.gov.in/supremecourt/2019/5495/5495_2019_Order_27-Feb-2019.pdf}} Facing a huge aggrieved vote bank, three days prior to announcement of Lok Sabha election, in March 2019, the government promulgated an ordinance that considered the university as the unit.
-This ordinance is now an Act of Parliament, and therefore the law in India.\footnote{Last accessed on 12 June 2021 at \url{http://egazette.nic.in/WriteReadData/2019/206575.pdf}}
+\textbf{The Legislative.} The protests compelled the government to file a petition in the Supreme Court against the Allahabad High Court verdict. ``How can the post of professor of Anatomy be compared with the professor of Geography?
+Are you clubbing oranges with apples?'' questioned the Supreme Court rejecting the appeal and terming the Allahabad high court judgment as ``logical''.\footnote{Last accessed on 22 February 2024 at \url{https://main.sci.gov.in/supremecourt/2019/5495/5495_2019_Order_27-Feb-2019.pdf}} Facing a huge aggrieved vote bank, three days before the announcement of Lok Sabha election, in March 2019, the government promulgated an ordinance that considered the university as the unit.
+This ordinance is now an Act of Parliament and, therefore, the law in India.\footnote{Last accessed on 22 February 2024 at \url{http://egazette.gov.in/WriteReadData/2019/206575.pdf}}

-Today, university is the unit for application of the reservation scheme.
+Today, the university is the unit for applying the reservation scheme.
 The court's objection that ``it could result in some departments/subjects having all reserved candidates and some having only unreserved candidates" inspired us to write this paper.